Every day there are little things that we find annoying with the programs we use.

 * Fixed by Microsoft in Reporting Services 2005 *

-example, it should at least check that the page and system is working rather then
+it should at least check that the page and system is working rather than giving a

 For example, we installed a Yukon Beta, with a Whidbey Beta, and the IIS settings